-The African-Americans living in the Western world and major countries where racism and deprivation of basic human rights are its peak continually state that Martin Luther King Jr.’s dream of racial equality and harmony has not been fulfilled.
-People who say King’s dream is unfulfilled have also become less optimistic that it would ever be because of the terror that rises daily from their perpetrators.
-Just over half think the country can eventually reach his dream and this half constitutes mostly of individuals with Negro roots.
+Majority of African-Americans who reside in areas where racism and deprivation of basic human rights are at peak levels, continually state that Martin Luther King Jr.’s dream of racial equality and harmony has not been fulfilled and remains no where close to being fulfilled.
+Many who say King’s dream is unfulfilled have also become less optimistic that it would ever be because of the terror news that springs daily nationwide and internationally.

-Wealth and selfish intentions wouldn’t be struck out as factors hindering King’s dream, also carefully noting that economic inequality and a feeling of a lack of financial progress may be contributing to the sense that King’s dream is unfulfilled.
-The sputtering economy has taken a toll on all Americans but has exacerbated an already wide racial “wealth gap,” with non-whites falling further behind whites in total household wealth.
-King’s speech pushed beyond matters of economic equality, but with such stark and growing gaps in total wealth, the dream of equality may be harder to embrace for all.
+Wealth and selfish intentions would not be struck out as factors hindering King’s dream.
+It is also important to note that economic inequality and a feeling of a lack of financial progress are significant contributors to the sense that King’s dream is unfulfilled.
+The sputtering economy that has taken a toll on all Americans, has also exacerbated an already wide racial “wealth gap,” with non-whites falling further behind whites in total household wealth.
+King’s historic speech pushed beyond matters such as economic equality, but with such stark and growing gaps in total wealth, the dream of equality may be harder to embrace for all.

 Push Your Dreams Confidently!